 A pretty Summer peach galette that combines a flaky, rustic pie crust with vanilla scented, cinnamon-spiced peaches.
-Easier than pie, but just as tasty, this simple, sweet dessert can easily be adapted to feature whatever seasonal fruit you have on hand (peaches, nectarines, plums, cherries, blueberries… you name it!).
+Easier than pie, but just as tasty, this simple, sweet dessert easily adapts to feature whatever seasonal fruit you have on hand (peaches, nectarines, plums, cherries, blueberries… you name it!).

-Despite my penchant for berries, peaches might actually be my very favorite summer fruit.
+Despite my penchant for berries, peaches might actually be my very favorite summer fruit to bake with.
+But, seriously, don’t make me choose.
 Maybe it’s because local peach season is so fleeting, but there’s something about a perfectly ripe peach, sweet and full of flavor, with syrupy juice that you can’t help but drip down your chin, that just screams Summer.

-Of course, there is homemade peach pie to take advantage of such lovely, ambrosial beauties, but an even easier option is a rustic galette, with flaky pastry crust and nearly caramelized layers of sliced peaches.
+Of course, homemade peach pie is always a great way to take advantage of those lovely, ambrosial beauties, but an even easier option is a simple peach galette, with flaky pastry crust and caramelized layers of sliced peaches.

 Galettes – essentially free form tarts or pastries – are fantastic for showcasing seasonal fruit, and despite their simple construction, make beautiful, albeit rustic, desserts.

 And while they combine all the flavors and elements of pie, galettes are much easier and quicker to make.
 In fact, they’re one of the first desserts I’d recommend for a beginner baker.
 And while I truly love making pies, sometimes you just need a great pastry, like, now.

 The crust begins the same as pie, with the same ingredients (I use my favorite all-butter pastry here), but after being rolled out is then gently folded over layers of subtly-spiced, sugar-kissed fresh peach slices.
 There’s no crimping or complicated lattice topping and the galette bakes right on a rimmed sheet pan.

 The ingredients you’ll need for a peach galette